crearo/halt/app/src/main/java/com/crearo/halt/NOTES.md

 Yeah, I actually want to know the affect of an app that runs in the background that does seemingly not much than polling.
 Would be an interesting thing to see.

+#### Java Time

+Fuck why is dealing with time so hard.
+And why aren't there any tutorials on it?
+I'm stuck at how to store date and time in the database.
+So there are two views of time: machine view and the human view.
+Machine view is time in a linear monotonically increasing number line since epoch.
+Human view is hour, day, month, with timezone.
+So machine view is more of a single source of truth.
+Human view is what you should convert the single source of truth based on what your application needs to do for humans.
+Just my thoughts, I'm really clueless.
+From the little sense I can make of it, I think I should be storing date and time from epoch without the timezone.
+Take for example, what if I unlock my phone in Germany before I get on a plane to USA, and then lock it when I land where time updates.
+It'd fuck up all logic that I've built into the db.
+So then I could potentially store timezone along with it, but that's stupid, extra work, and a real edge case.
+So, the machine view.
+Time since epoch is best.